commercetools/merchant-center-application-kit/src/components/project-extension-image-regex/README.md

 > It uses the new React Context API, so you need to provide the `ProjectExtensionProviderForImageRegex` at a point in the tree where you need the setting from there below.

-Additionally it provides a HOC to inject the `imageRegex`.
+Additionally it provides a HOC to inject the `imageRegexData`.

 ### Usage